trueno86239/Python-OOP-IPv4-Address-Class/README.md

 # Python-OOP-IPv4-Address-Class
-A Python OOP class for an IPv4 address (no libraries used)
+EN - A Python OOP class for an IPv4 address (no libraries used) CZ - Python OOP třída, vytvořená pro IPv4 adresu, bez použití knihoven